oracle-livelabs/em-omc/logging-analytics/ebs-monitoring/loganalytics-ml-clustering/ml-clustering.md

    ![](images/cluster-start-2.png "image10")

+## **Task 2:**  Analyzing logs using **Potential Issues**
+In this task you will learn to analyzing logs using cluster potential issues.

-3. Click on the **Potential Issues** tab.
+   Click on the **Potential Issues** tab.

-   In this screenshot, we see that out of the 500 clusters, 37 were automatically identified as Potential Issues.
+   In this screenshot, we see that out of the 289 clusters, 37 were automatically identified as Potential Issues.
 Note: The actual numbers on your screen may be different because you are using live log data.

    **Potential Issues** are a subset of total clusters that have potential issues based on log records containing words such as error, fatal, exception, and so on.

    ![](images/potential-issues-2.png "image11")

+## **Task 3:**  Analyzing logs using **Outliers**

-4. Click on **Outliers** tab.
+   Click on **Outliers** tab.

-   These issues occurred only once, and indicate an anomaly in the system.
+   You will these issues occurred only once, and indicate an anomaly in the system.

    **Outliers:** Number of clusters that have occurred only once during a given time period

    ![](images/outliers-2.png "image12")

-5. Correlate logs based on **Trends** tab.
+## **Task 4:**  Correlate logs based on **Trends** tab

    **Trend**: Number of unique trends during the time period.
 Many clusters may have the same trend.
 These are log cluster patterns that are correlated in time.

-   Click on the 'Trends' tab in the Cluster visualization,
+   1. Click on the 'Trends' tab in the Cluster visualization,

    ![](images/trends-2.png "image13")

-   Scroll down to find the cluster shown in the screenshot below.
+   2. Scroll down to find the cluster shown in the screenshot below.

    ![](images/trend-example-2.png "image13")

-   Next, click on "3 similar trends" to see a set of related logs from the EBS Concurrent Manager and Linux OS.
+   3. Next, click on "3 similar trends" to see a set of related logs from the EBS Concurrent Manager and Linux OS.
 Note that the exact number of displayed trends may vary based on the selected time window.

    ![](images/similar-trend-eg-2.png "image13")